MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 4. Assign the Office 365 licenses if necessary.
 The user should have both Teams and Skype for Business Online Plan 2, as well as Phone System.
 If the Skype for Business Online Plan 2 is disabled, re-enable it.

 5. Get phone numbers for your users.
-(For details see: https://docs.microsoft.com/en-us/MicrosoftTeams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.)
+(For details see [Manage phone numbers for your organization](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.)

    - If you will be re-using the numbers, submit a porting request to your carrier.
    - Alternatively, you can acquire new numbers directly from Microsoft.